 Yes to God?
 For many believers, this has not been obvious for a long time.
 No to God?
 Neither has this been obvious for a long time to unbelievers.
 Hans Küng, Does God Exist?

 Atheism has a long and fascinating history.
-In ancient Greece, as Diogenes Laertius informs us, men [...]
+In ancient Greece, as Diogenes Laertius informs us, men such as [...]

 With the Super Bowl coming up this weekend, looking back at the biggest football story of the year and its effect on religious discourse.